 The Ascension Church recognises that all involved in situations where allegations are made require pastoral support.
 In particular, the person making the allegation and their family, and the person against whom the allegation is made and their family, will require skilled and careful pastoral support.
 Providing that support may be complex, and we recognise and commit to working with the wider Diocese should this situation arise.

 The Ascension Church commits to implementing the advice received or any outcome arising from the above process.

-16th June 2026
+Reviewed & Reapproved 16th June 2026